NoelDeMartin/noeldemartin.com/content/collections/posts/the-soul-crushing-reality-of-job-seeking.md

 This gets even worse when you consider that many offers don't even make it to a job board, or don't exist at all!
 It's not uncommon for companies to be heads down on their work, not looking for anyone new.
 But they will be more than happy to hire the right person if they happen to cross their paths.

 Unfortunately, this isn't getting any better in the AI-era.
-The imbalance is growing ever greater, with applicants flooding job postings with AI applications, tech workers going through massive layoffs, and the uncertainty of whether AI will take our jobs (I don't think so).
+This imbalance is growing ever greater, with applicants flooding job postings with AI applications, tech workers going through massive layoffs, and the uncertainty of whether AI will take our jobs (I don't think so).
 Today, the human connection is more important than ever.

 This realization has led me to believe that skills are not as important as I thought for _getting_ a job.
 Of course, they must be important for _keeping_ a job.
-But whilst you're in the hunt, soft skills like marketing and networking may be more impactful than actual skills related with your job (unless, of course, you're working in marketing or sales).
+But for job hunting, soft skills like marketing and networking may be more impactful than actual skills related to your job (unless, of course, you're working in marketing or sales).

 Also, when I say networking, it doesn't necessarily mean that you have to literally know someone on the inside.
 But it does mean they have to know you.
 For example, if you're working in the open and they are familiar with your work, they'll certainly consider your application more carefully.
 It also doesn't hurt if you're already working at a popular company.